Convert PS to PCDS

 The PCDS file extension stands for Photo CD Multi-resolution Bitmap Graphics, a format developed by Kodak in 1991 for digitizing and storing high-quality images on CDs.
 PCDS files were used to store scanned prints and slides, leveraging proprietary encoding to maintain image quality.
 This format was part of Kodak's Photo CD system, which aimed to provide a reliable method for archiving and accessing digital photographs.

-Check the file preview quickly and use PS to PCDS tools if you need to change the conversion settings.
+Check the preview and configure PS to PCDS tools before proceeding.